 I am a Post-doctoral Fellow at Boston University Global Development Policy Center.
 I am part of the Program on Women’s Empowerment Research of the Human Capital Initiative, directed by Mahesh Karra.

-I am an applied microeconomist working on the determinants and implications of gender norms and gender-based violence.
-My research interests lie at the intersection of Economic History, Development Economics, Political Economy and Health Economics.
+I am an applied microeconomist studying how gender norms and gender-based violence emerge and affect broader social and economic outcomes.
+My research interests lie at the intersection of Development Economics, Political Economy, Economic History, and Health Economics.

 References: Siwan Anderson, Renaud Bourlès, Pauline Grosjean, Mahesh Karra, Nathan Nunn and Roberta Ziparo.